annsudo/katacoda-scenarios/Test1/step1.md

 We will be working with a small Podcast-java application that will display a list of Podcast: name, descripton and rating.

-## Let´s start
+## Code and templates

 The fastest way to start is to clone the git repository and use the projects that are provided inside:

 `git clone https://github.com/annsudo/monolithic-to-microservices`{{execute}}

+There are 2 ways to use projects:

+1) Use pre-configured yet empty templates from "start-microservices" map if you want to code along

+2) Use templates from "finnish" map if you find it easier to follow the explanations when the code is already there

+## Let´s start

+We are starting from "monolothic" map.
+It is our starting point- the monolithic app where everything is happening in one single project.

-We are starting with 3 classes:
+Lets look at 3 classes:

 The main class `monolithic-to-microservices/monolithic/src/main/java/com/devops/monolithic/MonolithicApplication.java`{{open}}